kamialie/education/readme.md

 # C++

-[online compiler](https://gcc.godbolt.org/) to try out new features (new standar that has not yet appeared on public distributed compilers or compile for different platform.
+[online compiler](https://gcc.godbolt.org/) to try out new features (new standard that has not yet appeared on public distributed compilers or compile for different platform)

 # Contents